BonavistaRC/BonavistaRC.github.io/faq.markdown

 The Restrictive Covenant:

   * Restricts lots to *one Single  Detached  Dwelling*  may be  erected on  each  lots.
-  * It does not restrict one  Single  Detached  Dwelling  from  being   built   on  two   contiguous Lots
+  * It does not restrict one  Single  Detached  Dwelling  from  being   built   on  two   contiguous lots
   * It allows Secondary Suites in the basement or above/in a garage.
   * Applies to the lot for 75 years regardless of who owns the property
   * It does not restrict renovations to existing homes or tearing down and rebuilding a new residence for your family as long as it is a single family home.
 These will be Subject to compliance with the City’s building restriction requirements re setbacks, height, etc., you retain the same freedom as you have today in this regard.